Skip to main content

 Overview of Ethics in Tech Practice

-'Ethics' has become an increasingly urgent topic of discussion in the technology industry, from questions about 'Ethical AI' to the ethics of autonomous vehicles and the ethics of our new digital media culture.
+“Ethics” has become an increasingly urgent topic of discussion in the technology industry, from AI ethics to the ethics of robotics, virtual reality, and the ethics of our digital media culture.
 But what is ethics, really?
-And why are we talking about it in technology contexts?
-And why now?
+And why focus specifically on ethics in technology contexts?

-This short overview/reference guide does not give complete answers to those questions, but rather functions as a quick, readable orientation to them to stimulate deeper discussion.
+This short overview/reference guide does not give complete answers to those questions, but functions as a quick, readable orientation to stimulate deeper discussion.
 It also works to dispel some common myths/misunderstandings about ethics that can get in the way of effective ethics training in technology settings.

 A Set of Fixed Rules to Follow (No fixed set of rules can cover all ethical cases/contexts)